 Join the discussions!

-- Online #indieweb chat! - click the blue "Join the Chat" button in the bottom left corner.
+- Online #indieweb chat! - click the blue "Join the Chat" button at the bottom.

 - Slack bridge to #indieweb chat (Sign up here) (anyone know direct links to the specific Slack channels?)

 Discussions about the IndieWeb take place primarily in our chat channels: